JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 ## Interesting Concepts

-1. CYA was always a thing.
+1. CYA (cover your ***) was always a thing.

 But [BRD/PRD/FRD](https://jalcocert.github.io/JAlcocerT/brd-vs-frd-for-data-analytics/) just takes it to the next level.

 2. Its 2025 and now everyones says that it wants AI / [AI|BI](https://jalcocert.github.io/JAlcocerT/ai-bi-tools/) / AIOps / whatever.
 When it really needs [good'old ML](https://jalcocert.github.io/JAlcocerT/machine-learning-data-analytics/)